salt-die/batgrl/README.md

     Pong().run()
 ```

-This should show just a black window.
+This should show just a blank terminal.
 To exit, press `escape`.
 Let's add a green play field:

 ```py
 from nurses_2.app import App